 To sum up,

 We are all in this life together.
 Our success or failure is mostly related to our interactions with the people in our lives.
 Choose your friends wisely and value the influential ones.
 As the saying goes, “It’s all about who you know.”

 Who had the most positive influence on your life?

 Questions & Answers

-I'm pretty sure I have fake friends and I want to leave them, but I don't know what to do.
-I have a guy friend who I don't speak with in person.
+I'm sure I have fake friends and I want to leave them.
+I also have a guy friend whom I don't speak with in person.
 What should I do?

-My advice is to not waste your time with people who you only know on a casual basis.
-True friends are those you visit and do things within real life and in person.
+My advice, don’t waste time with people who you only know on a casual basis.
+True friends are those you visit and do things with in person.
 That guy friend you mentioned sounds like an acquaintance and not a friend, otherwise you'd be communicating in person.